 The Eiffel Tower is the most visited monument in the world, and in history — over the decades hundreds of millions of visitors have journeyed to Paris to climb to its top.
-That kind of love can be gratifying, but it can also result in crowds, and the lineup time for visiting the Eiffel Tower can be two hours or more.
+That kind of love can be gratifying, but it can also result in crowds, and the lineup time for visiting the Eiffel Tower may make you start to question your love!
 In short, you don't want to just show up hoping to get to the top.

 Luckily, there are strategies savvy travelers can use to avoid standing out in the cold.
-Skip-the-line tours get you past the long lines to a priority elevator, so you are soon up on the Tower, enjoying the views of Paris below.
+Skip-the-line tours get you past the long lines and up on the Tower, to enjoy the views of Paris below.
 Let's find out how to skip the lines, and discover other information you'll need when visiting the Eiffel Tower.